liferay/liferay-docs/develop/tutorials/articles/message-bus/04-asynchronous-messaging-send-and-forget.markdown

 each receiving portlet.
 You can find the example listeners here:
 [Listeners](https://github.com/liferay/liferay-docs/tree/6.2.x/develop/tutorials/code/msg-bus/msg-bus/async-send-forget/insults-portlet/docroot/WEB-INF/src/com/insults/portlet/insults/messaging/impl).

-Asynchronous listeners for send and forget messages take the following steps:
+Asynchronous listeners for send and forget messages do the following things:

-1. Implements the `receive(Message message)` method of the `com.liferay.portal.kernel.messaging.MessageListener` interface.
+1. Implement the `receive(Message message)` method of the `com.liferay.portal.kernel.messaging.MessageListener` interface.

-2. Gets the message payload and cast it to a `String`.
+2. Get the message payload and cast it to a `String`.

         String payload = (String)message.getPayload();

-3. Creates a `JSONObject` from the payload string.
+3. Create a `JSONObject` from the payload string.

         JSONObject jsonObject = JSONFactoryUtil.createJSONObject(payload);

-4. Gets values from the `JSONObject` using its getter methods.
+4. Get values from the `JSONObject` using its getter methods.
 This example gets the values that were added by the sender.

         String insult = (String) jsonObject.getString("insult");